What is the greatest threat to whales and dolphins?

 What happens to whales and dolphins caught in fishing gear?

-Like us, whales and dolphins breathe air, so when they get tangled up in a net, rope or fishing line it is a race against time to reach the surface.
-In their desperation to escape and avoid suffocation, some tear muscles, break teeth, and sheer off fins.
+Like us, whales and dolphins breathe air, so when they get tangled up in a net, rope or fishing line it can be a race against time to reach the surface or to escape.
+In their desperation to escape and avoid suffocation, or in getting tangled in gear, some tear muscles, break teeth, and sheer off fins.
 The more they struggle, the more entangled they can become.

 Some break free but swim for months with gear wrapped around their bodies, entrapping them and sometimes sawing into their flesh and bones until they die from infections or starvation.
 Those who escape can be left with painful injuries.